yoo2001818/yage/doc/210404_STRUCTURE.md

 2. If it doesn't exist, create one.
 3. The class creates a new page, or uses the previous page.
 4. The page increases its size by 1.

+## The Component Container
+The ComponentContainer class handles data management, including hashCode or getters, setters.
+If the entity's data only reside in the entity, it'd be pretty simple.

+However, there is a concept of EntityPage, which pretty much complicates everything.

+Basically, the entity's data can freely move around - between entity and pages - and the ComponentContainer must be aware of it in order to utilize the page's information.

+However, it'd be simple enough to implement that, since the ComponentContainer manages the data storage on its own, nothing else really interferes with it.

+The ComponentContainer can instead opt to store everything in the Entity.
+This is completely fine - it can just ignore "move" requests and store everything in the Entity.

+If the ComponentContainer opt to utilize EntityPage, it must do the following:

+- When performing get, set, has, delete...
+  - It must look for Entity's data set first, which might be a tuple.
+  - If it's undefined, it must proceed to look for EntityPage's data set.
+  - If the Entity's data is marked as deleted, it must report the component as "not existing" and should not touch EntityPage's data at all.
+- It will be often asked to move the values around.
+Indeed the ComponentContainer should move the values from page to entity, or vice versa.

+## The "lock" bit
+The EntityPage has a "lock" bit that is set whenever the signature of entity does not conform to the EntityPage's signature.

+To calculate this, the EntityPage would have a list of signature returned from the each component.